 The wreck of Breadalbane was rediscovered in August 1980.
-She is one of the most northernly shipwrecks ever located and due to the Arctic ice, is one of the best-preserved wooden ships.
+She is one of the most northerly shipwrecks ever located and due to the Arctic ice is also one of the best-preserved wooden ships.
 There have been many dives on her site over the last forty years and many artefacts recovered, consequently she is considered an important historical time capsule.
-Although unsigned, this work is much in keeping both in style, materials and paper size with others by Inglefield of the same or similar subject held in the collections of the Royal Museums at Greenwich.
+Although unsigned, this work is much in keeping both in style, materials and paper size of others by Inglefield depicting the same or similar subject held in the collections of the Royal Museums at Greenwich.